Nested Hilbert schemes on surfaces: Virtual fundamental class

 \subsection{Relative nested Hilbert schemes}

+In this section we sketch how the degeneration formula of Li and Wu can be applied to the case of nested Hilbert scheme of points.
 Let $(S,D)$ be a pair of nonsingular projective surface and a nonsingular effective divisor.
 Li and Wu \cite{LW15} introduced the notion of a \emph{stable relative} ideal sheaf. $I\in \S{n}$ is said to be relative to $D$ if the natural map is injective (see also \cite{MNOPII}).
+This is equivalent to $\O_S/I$ having support disjoint from $D$.
 Relativity is an open condition in $\S{n}$.
 Li and Wu constructed a relative Hilbert scheme, denoted by $\SD{n}$, by considering the equivalence classes of the stable relative ideal sheaves on the $k$-step semistable models $S[k]$ for $0\le k\le n$.
 Let $D_0,\dots,D_{k-1}$ be the singular locus of $S[k]$ and $D_k\subset S[k]$ be the proper transform of $D$. $S[k]$ consists of $k+1$ irreducible components $\Delta_0,\dots, \Delta_k$ with $\Delta_0=S$ and $D_i=\Delta_i\cap \Delta_{i+1}$ for $i=0,\dots, k-1$.
 A relative ideal sheaf $I$ on $S[k]$ satisfies \eqref{normality} for $D=D_0,\dots, D_k$.
 Two relative ideal sheaves $I$ and $I'$ on $S[k]$ are equivalent if the quotients $\O_{S[k]}/I$ and $\O_{S[k]}/I'$ differ by an automorphism of $S[k]$ covering the identity on $\Delta_0=S$.
-The stability of a relative ideal sheaf means that it has finitely many auto-equivalences as described above. $\SD{n}$ is a smooth proper Deligne-Mumford stack of dimension $2n$.
+The stability of a relative ideal sheaf means that it has finitely many automorphisms as described above. $\SD{n}$ is a smooth proper Deligne-Mumford stack of dimension $2n$.